-- The main line of this rationale is that the inclusion of all the security objectives of the BSI-PP-0035 protection profile, together with those in AUG, and those introduced in this ST, guarantees that all the security environment aspects identified in Section 5 are addressed by the security objectives stated in this chapter. - Thus, it is necessary to show that: - security environment aspects from AUG, and from this ST, are addressed by security objectives stated in this chapter, - security objectives from AUG, and from this ST, are suitable (i.e. they address security environment aspects), - security objectives from AUG, and from this ST, are consistent with the other security objectives stated in this chapter (i.e. no contradictions).
+102 The main line of this rationale is that the inclusion of all the security objectives of the BSI-PP-0035 protection profile, together with those in AUG, and those introduced in this ST, guarantees that all the security environment aspects identified in Section 5 are addressed by the security objectives stated in this chapter.

+103 Thus, it is necessary to show that:

-- The selected augmentations from AUG introduce the following security environment aspects: - TOE threat "Memory Access Violation, (AUG4.T.Mem-Access)", - organisational security policy "Additional Specific Security Functionality, (AUG1.P.Add-Functions)". - The augmentations made in this ST introduce the following security environment aspects: - TOE threats "Application code confidentiality, (T.Confid-Applic-Code)", "Application data confidentiality, (T.Confid-Applic-Data)", "Application code integrity, (T.Integ-Applic-Code)", and "Application data integrity, (T.Integ-Applic-Data)". - organisational security policies "Controlled loading of the Security IC Embedded Software, (P.Controlled-ES-Loading)", "Usage of hardware platform, (P.Plat-Appl)", and "Treatment of user data, (P.Resp-Appl)". - The justification of the additional policies, and additional threats provided in the next subsections shows that they do not contradict to the rationale already given in the protection profile BSI-PP-0035 for the assumptions, policy and threats defined there.
+- security environment aspects from AUG, and from this ST, are addressed by security objectives stated in this chapter, - security objectives from AUG, and from this ST, are suitable (i.e. they address security environment aspects), - security objectives from AUG, and from this ST, are consistent with the other security objectives stated in this chapter (i.e. no contradictions). - 104 The selected augmentations from AUG introduce the following security environment aspects: - TOE threat "Memory Access Violation, (AUG4.T.Mem-Access)", - organisational security policy "Additional Specific Security Functionality, (AUG1.P.Add-Functions)". - The augmentations made in this ST introduce the following security environment aspects: - TOE threats "Application code confidentiality, (T.Confid-Applic-Code)", "Application data confidentiality, (T.Confid-Applic-Data)", "Application code integrity, (T.Integ-Applic-Code)", and "Application data integrity, (T.Integ-Applic-Data)". - organisational security policy "Controlled loading of the Security IC Embedded Software, (P.Controlled-ES-Loading)". - 106 The justification of the additional policy, and additional threats provided in the next subsections shows that they do not contradict to the rationale already given in the protection profile BSI-PP-0035 for the assumptions, policy and threats defined there.